COACHING ALONG WITH DOCTORING

-In order to help people stay on their nutritional balancing program, we must offer both nutritional balancing science and coaching.
-Let use examine what this means and why it is very important today.
+In order to help people stay on their development program, we must offer both development science and coaching.
+Let use examine what this means, and why it is very important.

 WHAT IS COACHING?